a-kramer/RPN-derivative/README.md

 (pow(t,3)*(3/t))
 ```

+There will be many superfluous parentheses.
+The `@` symbol will be
+stripped from functions to make it easier to use the expressions
+elsewhere.

 ## Mathematical Functions

-To make it easy to parse math expressions, standard math functions
+To make it ~easy~ convenient to parse math expressions, standard math
-shall be prefixed with an `@`.
-This is to avoid confusion with
+functions shall be prefixed with an `@`.
+This is to avoid confusion
-variable names.
-It would have been possible to distinguish functions
+with variable names.
+It would have been possible to distinguish
-and variable names by string matching and reserving a list of names
+functions and variable names by string matching and reserving a list
-for functions.
+of names for functions.

 But, a function may very well not yet be implemented and thus be
 understood as a variable name.
 But with a leading `@` an error will
 occur if the function is not understood.

-Currently: `@exp, @log, @sin, @cos`
+Currently: `@exp, @log, @sin, @cos, @pow`.

-## Limitations
+## Limitations: Many

-Many.
 Very few operator symbols and functions are and will ever be
 supported.
 Notably, the _power(a,b)_ function is currently missing as
 are all logical opertors, bitwise operators and integer arithmetic
 (e.g. remainder/modulus).